BARRETTMEAG/Lucidum/4. Final_Project/README.md

  - Best Tree shows the tree that can be considered the best among all the other trees.

- - Our Project Presentation is also used.
+ - Our Project Presentation is also present: "When we Lost our Shine".
+   - This presentation about how Primates lost the tapetum lucidum in their eyes.

 Disclaimer:
  - Despite multiple attempts to group certain organisms in the same group and in a certain order, issues would arise in R, Beauti-Beast, and NGPhylogeny causing the trees to take incorrect shapes.